sureline logo

 Lynx

-Summer 2004 again saw a new timetable from 8th May with a 20 minute service running through to Portland Bill - and the arrival of two Dennis Dart 33-seaters in the fleet.
-These are K105 and K109 OMW, ex-Thamesdown.
-One of the Mercedes 709s L310 AUT has been withdrawn for scrap.
-The X6 Weymouth to Wyke Regis service has been altered to serve Camp Road.
-There was a new X25 summer only service from Portland and Weymouth to Lulworth Cove and Monkey World (marketed as "Conservation Express").
-This started at the end of May with one of the new Darts but open-top double deck Leyland Fleetlines hired from Bournemouth Yellow Buses ran the service six days a week in July and August.
+There was a new X25 summer only service from Portland and Weymouth to Lulworth Cove and Monkey World (marketed as the "Conservation Express").
+This started at the end of May with one of the new Darts but open-top double deck Leyland Fleetlines hired from Bournemouth Yellow Buses ran the service six days a week during the peak months of July and August.
 An interesting summer season!
-July's acquisition was a Lynx F275 AWW, from Don Prentis Coaches of Haddington.
-Other fleet changes continue to occur and there is a contract for an ASDA supermarket bus, as well as college contracts to Kingston Maurward.
+July's acquisition was Lynx F275 AWW, from Don Prentis Coaches of Haddington.
+Other fleet changes continued to occur and there was a new contract for an ASDA supermarket bus, as well as new college contracts to Kingston Maurward.

 The Wednesday market bus from Wyke Regis and Abbotsbury to Dorchester, started by Barrys Coaches in 1981, and operated in recent years by Wessex Bus, was now run by Sureline as route 61 from autumn 2004.
 From 31 January 2005 Sureline ran the 43 Askerswell-Bridport and the 73 Maiden Newton-Bridport services.
-(The latter run most recently by South West Coaches, ex-Wakes, and of course originally Pearce of Cattistock).
+(The latter run most recently by South West Coaches, ex-Wakes, and of course originally by Pearce of Cattistock).

-From Monday 8 August 2005 the route of the X10 was revised to serve St. George's Estate, Portland and also the National Sailing Academy on request (but the 1X Saturday route is not so altered).
-From Monday 5 September 2005 Sureline took over the operation of services 212 Dorchester - Maiden Newton - Cattistock - Yeovil and 216 Dorchester - Cerne Abbas - Sherborne - Yeovil with an improved timetable on a two hourly headway circuit of the two routes combined.
+From Monday 8 August 2005 the route of the X10 was revised to serve St. George's Estate, Portland and also the National Sailing Academy in Portland on request (but the 1X Saturday route was not so altered).
+From Monday 5 September 2005 Sureline took over the operation of rural services 212 Dorchester - Maiden Newton - Cattistock - Yeovil and 216 Dorchester - Cerne Abbas - Sherborne - Yeovil with an improved timetable on a two hourly headway circuit of the two routes combined.
 Most recently operated by First, the 212 is a direct desendant of the former services of Pearce of Cattistock whilst the 216 was operated for many years by Bere Regis.
 The ASDA free bus services in Weymouth were withdrawn after the close of service on Friday 2 September 2005.

 Four and a half years of operation saw timetable revisions again in January 2007, with a reduction of service on the Portland Verne and Grove sections of routes X7 and X7A, and a thinning out of Saturday operations on the main Portland - Weymouth- Dorchester route, which was now principally comprised of positioning journeys for the 212 and 216 services at Dorchester.
-April 2nd 2007 saw further changes, especially north of Dorchester, with Sureline still operating commercially on the 212 through Cattistock to Yeovil but now on Monday to Friday only.
+2 April 2007 saw further changes, especially north of Dorchester, with Sureline still operating commercially on the 212 through Cattistock to Yeovil but now on Monday to Friday only.

 Two Sureline vehicles on routes X6 and X30 at Kings Statue Weymouth on 19th November 2007

-Weymouth Kings Statue 191107
+Kings Statue Weymouth 191107

 The Sureline open topper "Conservation Express" pictured at Lulworth Cove on its first day of operation 1 July 2004

-X25 at Lulworth Cove on first day
+Lulworth first day 010704

 timetable poster Publicity for the X25